Transformer-based Models to Deal with Heterogeneous Environments in Human Activity Recognition: Analysis and discussion

+To interpret the results obtained we made a visual T-SNE analysis \cite{van2008visualizing} of the CNN, HART, and MobileHART models trained on the RealWorld and HHAR datasets, by projecting the instances of the test set on the last layer (before activation) of the neural network.
+The objective is to assess qualitatively the embeddings by checking whether different classes are well separated from each other and if the values of the same class remain close despite different positions or different devices.

+Precisely, we looked into the representations of the three mentioned models on the 7 body positions of the RealWorld dataset to estimate the model's robustness against \emph{statistical heterogeneity} and on the 6 devices of the HHAR dataset to estimate the robustness against \emph{system heterogeneity}.

+Regarding the CNN model, results of the T-SNE analysis are given by Figures~\ref {fig:CNNRW} and \ref{fig:CNNHHAR}.
+Each projected instance is represented by a color (its activity) and a shape (its body position or devices).
+It can be seen this model manages to separate the activities but in an imperfect way.
+On the one hand, movement-related activities and static activities are clearly separated.
+On the other hand, distinctions are more difficult to make within these two clusters.
+For instance, the Downstairs and Upstairs motion-based activities and the Standing and Sitting fixed activities are mixed together.
+In addition, we also see that the change of position is difficult to manage.
+This trait is highlighted by the Running activity, where the Upperarm position forms a separate cluster far away from all other positions.
+Similarly, the Lying activity instances were not clustered but distributed around all other activities.

+The representations on the HHAR dataset, on Figures \ref{fig:CNNHHAR}, show better separation between classes, except for the Walking and Upstairs activities which are often mixed.
+Furthermore, the activities are not individually clustered, and the representation of devices is segregated.

-Figures~\ref{fig:HARTRW} and \ref{fig:HARTHHAR} show the representations generated by HART also on RW and HHAR.
-Comparing the representations of HART to those of the CNN, we observe a much better separation of classes.
-On the RW dataset, `\texttt{Downstairs}' and `\texttt{Upstairs}' activities are now separated and well clustered.
-However, the `\texttt{Sitting}' and `\texttt{Standing}' activities are still intertwined, and the `\texttt{Lying}' activities remain at the edge of all activities without their own cluster.
-Conversely, the embeddings of HART on the HHAR dataset show a significant improvement in the clustering of activities, except for the `\texttt{Sitting}' activity, where the representations are broken into two well-separated clusters.
+For the HART model, we can easily observe a much better separation of classes than the CNN model (cf. Fig.~\ref{fig:HARTRW} and \ref{fig:HARTHHAR}).
+For instance, Downstairs and Upstairs activities are now well separated and clustered on the RW dataset.
+However, fixed activities like Sitting and Standing are still intertwined.
+Also, the Lying activity remains at the edge of all activities without its own cluster.
+Conversely, the embeddings of HART on the HHAR dataset significantly improve the clustering of activities, except for the Sitting activity, where the representations are broken into two well-separated clusters.

-MobileHART representations (Figures~\ref{fig:MOBILEHARTRW} and \ref{fig:MOBILEHARTHHAR}) are qualitatively best.
-We can observe a clear separation between classes on RW and HHAR.
+Finally, for the MobileHART model (cf. Fig. ~\ref{fig:MOBILEHARTRW} and \ref{fig:MOBILEHARTHHAR}), we can see a clear improvement since the activities are now clearly separated in both the RW and HHAR datasets.
 The representations from different positions or devices are respectively well clustered together with the activities.
-Specifically, on the RW dataset, the `\texttt{Lying}' activity spiraling around other activities in the previous two model representations is now well-formed into a single cluster.
-On the HHAR dataset, the '\texttt{Sitting}' activity is now grouped into a single cluster.
+Specifically, on the RW dataset, the Lying activity that was spiraling around other activities in the previous two model representations is now well-formed into a single cluster.
+On the HHAR dataset, the Sitting activity is now grouped into a single cluster.